terrylu87/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Instead of record hot windows, I directly recorded the result heatmap in the last 10 frames of the video.
 I then sum the heatmap of those frames, thresholded that summed heat map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap, then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from one frame, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on this frame of video:

-### Here are ten frames and their corresponding heatmaps:
+### Here are one frames and it's corresponding heatmaps:

 ![alt text][image7]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all ten frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from this frame:
 ![alt text][image8]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto the frame:
 ![alt text][image9]